Role-Based Access Control (RBAC)

 Pre-Created Roles

 To make role assignment easier, Convox provides a set of pre-created roles.
-These roles come with pre-configured permissions, mirroring the existing legacy Console Roles, and are managed by Convox to cover common use cases and best practices for platform access.
-The new managed roles also extend to CLI use, ensuring consistent permissions across both the Console and CLI.
+These roles come with pre-configured permissions and are managed by Convox to cover common use cases and best practices for platform access.
+The managed roles apply to both the Console and CLI, ensuring consistent permissions across interfaces.
 These roles are cumulative, with each level adding more permissions than the last.
+They are listed below from least to most privileged.

 OperatorV2